-Discover Cuba with Naturalist Journeys on a Cuban nature and cultural tour, our popular adventure run each year in partnership with International Expeditions.
+Visit Cuba with Naturalist Journeys on a Cuban nature and cultural tour, our popular adventure run each year in partnership with International Expeditions.
 We get rave reviews on this experience!
-Along with meaningful and varied cultural experiences, this Cuba nature tour also has a focus on the fascinating birds and nature of this scenic island nation.
+Along with meaningful and varied cultural experiences, this Cuba tour also has a focus on the fascinating birds and nature of this scenic island nation.
 There is stunning geography to view as we make a wide loop through rural regions before spending time in Havana.
-Meet Cuban ornithologists, biologists, artists, dancers, teachers, and more.
+Meet Cuban ornithologists, biologists, dancers, artists, teachers, and more.

 - See Hemingway’s home, Finca Vigía, preserved to look as it did when he left in 1960

 - Drive through the beautiful Viñales Valley and perhaps visit an organic farm while searching for endemics